jdonaghue/es-search/README.md

 fn:add(a, b, *) // dont care about whats after 'b' fn:add(*, a, *) // somewhere there 'a' is passed in

-// instance method invocation search instanceName.methodName
-instanceName.methodName(a, b, c)
+// instance method invocation or property dereference instanceName.methodName instanceName.methodName(a, b, c) instanceName.methodName(?, b)
-instanceName.methodName(?, b)